-Unrealised Fair Value Gains (losses)
+Unrealized Fair Value Gains (losses)

-3.30 The Bank's investments which are designated at fair value through income are re-valued at every half calendar year, and the gains / (losses) recognised in the income statement in accordance with the relevant Internal Financial Reporting Standards.
+The Bank's investments which are designated at fair value through income are revalued at every half calendar year, and the gains / (losses) recognized in the statement of income are in accordance with the relevant International Financial Reporting Standards.
 The valuations are performed by the Bank's investment divisions using appropriate internal valuation models with relevant market inputs and assumptions.
-These valuations are then independently reviewed by the Risk Management Department and the external auditors, and presented to the Board's Finance & Investment Committee for approval.
+These valuations are then independently reviewed by the Risk Management Department and the external auditors, and presented to the Board's Finance and Investment Committee for approval.